alonitac/LinuxProject/README.md

 ## Submission

-To submit your project for testing,you have to [commit](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#commit) your solution.
+To submit your project for testing, you first have to [commit](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#commit) your solution.

 > [!IMPORTANT]
 > If it's the first time ever you're committing using Git, PyCharm may ask you to set your Git username and email.
-Feel free to specify any information you want.
+Feel free to specify any details you want.

 The **only** two files that have to be committed are `SOLUTION` and `yourSolution.sh`.